zuplo/docs/docs/articles/waf-ddos-aws-waf-shield.md

 Amazon maintains a list of Cloudfront IP addresses (separate from other AWS uses) that you can use to restrict access to your API Gateway.
 This is a good way to ensure that only Cloudfront can access your API Gateway.
-However, as Cloudfront is available to any AWS customer, this method is not sufficient to protect unauthorized traffic from hitting your API Gateway.
+However, as Cloudfront is available to any AWS customer, this method isn't sufficient to protect unauthorized traffic from hitting your API Gateway.

 In Zuplo, you can utilize the IP Address Restriction policy to limit traffic to